Keep Your Interest Zero To Low

 Be A Cheapskate

-We all know it’s foolish to buy an expensive coffee drink every drink every morning.
+We all know it’s foolish to buy an expensive coffee drink every morning.
 But for those of us without a latte factor, how do you get blood from a turnip?
 Cut out as many recurring charges as possible.
 Think to yourself, what can you do without?
 How long can you go without buying anything new?
 Make it a challenge.
 Can you cancel your gym membership and ride a bike to work?
-That would also prevent you from buying gas, and could give you more time in your day.
+That would also prevent you from buying gas and could give you more time in your day.
 Do you really need cable TV?

 Until your debt is paid off, don’t be afraid to scrimp and save.
 When you see your savings on your bank statement, the good feeling will make it all worth it.

-Have a garage sale, sell a few things online, put in some extra hours, get a little part time job on the side, and put all that money towards your debt situation.
+Have a garage sale, sell a few things online, put in some extra hours, get a little part-time job on the side, and put all that money towards your debt situation.
 Once it’s paid off you will sleep easy.

 Keep the lights low and get LED light bulbs, use less heat and air conditioning, be creative.
 If you have a low income, many utility companies offer a lower rate, be sure to check to see if you qualify.
 Don’t be too proud to use coupons and free offers.
 Sign up for credit card and bank rewards.
 Banks need your business.
 Many will offer you a bonus of $100 dollars or more to sign up for a bank account with direct deposit.
 Having multiple accounts can spread your money thin, but if you can keep track, an extra hundred or two towards your debt is a very good thing.

 Only buy what you can afford.
-This may seem like a no brainer, but it can take great willpower to question ever purchase.
+This may seem like a no brainer, but it can take great willpower to question every purchase.
 Remember when you were a kid and you learned about needs and wants?
 It’s the same principle.